 8. Rosehip Oil

 Like many popular carrier oils, rosehip oil contains essential fatty acids that promote cellular and tissue regeneration.
 Rosehip is also high in vitamin C and has anti-aging effects when it’s applied to the skin.
-It’s often used to improve age spots from sun damage, improve skin tone and texture, reduce eczema symptoms and fight skin infections.
-(11)
+Studies show that it’s often used to improve age spots from sun damage, improve skin tone and texture, reduce eczema and fight skin infections.

 9. Broccoli Seed Oil